 Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Reduced eligibility period for LTPT employees; expansion to 403(b) plans (SECURE 2.0) January 1, 2025 SECURE 2.0 mandates that part-time employees who work at least 500 hours in each of two consecutive years must be eligible to make elective deferrals to their employer's retirement savings plan.
-401(k), 403(b) On November 24, 2023, the Internal Revenue Service (IRS) issued a proposed regulation providing guidance on the SECURE Act of 2019 and SECURE 2.0 Act of 2022 provisions regarding LTPT employees.
+401(k), 403(b) On October 3, 2024, the Treasury Department and the IRS issued Notice 2024-73 addressing the application of nondiscrimination rules for 403(b) plans with respect to LTPT employees.
 This updated regulation will apply to plan years beginning on or after January 1, 2025.
 Plan sponsors can rely on the proposal until the regulation is finalized or other guidance is issued.
 Mandatory automatic enrollment for new plans Applies to contributions made after January 1, 2025 Employers with more than 10 employees and who have been in business for three or more years must implement an automatic enrollment provision for a new 401(k) or 403(b) plan established on or after December 29, 2022.
-401(k), 403(b) This provision does not apply to plans in existence before December 29, 2022.
-The IRS issued updated guidance for this provision on December 20, 2023.
 Existing plans are grandfathered and are not required to offer automatic enrollment.
-Beginning January 1, 2025, the initial deferral percentage: • Must be at least 3% but cannot exceed 10%.
-Must automatically increase yearly by 1% until reaching at least 10% (but not exceeding 15%).
+Beginning January 1, 2025, the initial deferral percentage: • Must be at least 3% but cannot exceed 10%. • Must automatically increase yearly by 1% until reaching at least 10% (but not exceeding 15%).
 Automatically enrolled participants may affirmatively elect to defer a higher or lower percentage or may choose not to defer.
 This provision does not apply to church or government plans.
-Retirement savings lost and found January 1, 2025 SECURE 2.0 directs the Department of Labor (DOL) to create a searchable online retirement savings lost-and-found database that will enable workers to locate retirement benefits to which they may be entitled.
+401(k), 403(b) On January 14, 2025, the Treasury Department and the IRS issued proposed regulations providing guidance to plan sponsors on how to properly implement this requirement.
+The proposed regulations apply to plan years that begin more than six months after the date that the final regulations are issued.
+Plan administrators must apply a reasonable, good faith interpretation of the statute before the final regulations are applicable.
+Retirement savings lost and found January 1, 2025 SECURE 2.0 directs the Department of Labor (DOL) to create a searchable online retirement savings lost and found database that will enable workers to locate retirement benefits to which they may be entitled.
 No transfer of assets is required.
 Applies to plans subject to the vesting standards under ERISA §203.
-On April 16, 2024, the Department of Labor (DOL) issued a Notice of Proposed Information Collection Request asking plan sponsors to provide extensive plan and participant data to populate this database.
-Plan sponsors will be required to provide certain participant information to the DOL to help populate the database for plan years beginning on or after January 1, 2024.
-Plan sponsors would initially voluntarily furnish information needed for this database as an attachment to their Form 5500, beginning with the 2023 Plan Year Filing.
-Subsequently, the DOL intends to establish a portal for plans to submit this information directly to the database.
+On November 14, 2024, the DOL issued a revised Information Collection Request (ICR) outlining data elements needed to populate the database and the methods by which retirement plan administrators can submit this information.
+The database went live at the end of December 2024; however, the ICR is currently voluntary.
+No plan sponsor action is required at this time.